brunocfalcao/larapush/README.md

 ### Features

-- Client <-> Server communications using Laravel Passport OAuth Client Access Grant tokens (HTTP and not SSH).
+- Client <-> Server communications using HTTP.
+No need to have SSH access!
-- Can run pre-scripts and post-scripts that you define (artisan commands, invokable classes, or custom methods).
 - Choose what codebase you want to upload (files, folders).
-- Make delta uploads, so it only uploads the files that were updated or that are new!
+- Run pre-scripts and post-scripts that you define (artisan commands, invokable classes, or custom methods).
+- You can choose to upload only modified files, or all all files inside your codebase.
 - Blacklist files so they can never be uploaded to your web server (e.g. .env).
-- Keeps all of your uploaded codebase inside versioned folders on your storage path.
+- Keeps all of your uploaded codebase versions backup on your storage path.
-- Asks for a confirmation in case you are uploading to sensitive environments (like production).
+- Get prompted in case you are uploading to production environments.
-- Works on both UNIX and Windows web server operating systems.
+- Works on both UNIX and Windows web servers.

-### Security above all
-Larapush was developed taking security very seriously.
-At the end, anyone that knows your endpoint would be able to upload a malicious codebase to your web server.
-That's why Larapush uses OAuth client grant access tokens for each of the HTTP transactions that are handshaken between your web server and your local computer.
-At the end of the HTTP transaction, the client access token is marked as used, so it cannot be used again.

-When you install Larapush on your web server, it installs Laravel Passport and generates a specific client token that will be unique between your web server and your local computer.
-Henceforth any transaction between your local computer and your web server needs to first request a new client grant token and then use that token on the respective HTTP call.
-Additionally there is also a token that is passed on each request that needs to be the same between your local computer and the web server.
-If not, the transaction aborts in error.
-<br/><br/>
-All of this is done automatically each time you push your codebase.
-Nice and smooth!

 ### Requirements
 > Database is only needed in your <b>web server</b> (Laravel Passport will be installed) <br>